kdeldycke/webping/README.txt

 page response time.

 This is basically a stupid and simple script.
-It was created at EDF for the needs of the internal intranet team but can be used in other contexts.
+It was created at EDF for the very specific needs of the internal intranet team but can be used in other contexts.

 Requirements
 ------------

- * a Python interpreter (tested with Python 2.4.6)
+ * a Python interpreter (tested with Python 2.4.x)
  * a web server (tested with Apache 2.2.x)
  * a cron-like software